GabrielGosden/Polhemus_Viper_ROS_driver/README.md

 Note that you will require the `sudo` password.

 # How to change the Viper settings
-TODO: REWRITE THIS TO FIT NEW LAUNCH FILES

 Change Viper settings in the `config/viper_settings.yaml` file.
 The following settings are implemented to be changed using the launch file.
 - Hemisphere